-We return to the outer market, following Amigo to a small shop selling sake.
+We return to the outer market, following our guide to a small shop selling sake.
 He chooses one for us to sample and hands us each a small, wooden box.
 He instructs us to hold the box with both hands and drink from the corner.
 Kanpai!

 Leaving Tsujiki Fish Market, we walk by lines of customers waiting to dine at the restaurants just outside.
-Entering a less crowded sushi eatery, Amigo assures us it’s the best in Tokyo.
-We stand at the bar wrapping around the sushi chefs.
-Amigo takes our order as we watch the chefs delicately prepare various pieces of sushi.
+Entering a less crowded sushi eatery, we stand at the bar wrapping around the sushi chefs.

-We stop at a tea house on our way to the train station.
-We are amazed by the steps required to properly prepare tea.
+On our way to the train station, we stop at a tea house and are amazed by the steps required to properly prepare tea.
 Each motion is executed with extreme detail and precision.
 When finished arranging the teapot, cup, cup of water, pastry, garnish, and chop stick, she hands us our trays.
-Waiting for the tea to reach a drinkable temperature, we reflect on another excellent tour.

 After a relaxing stop for tea, we finish our walk to Tsujiki Station.
 We board our train and hold onto the handles above us.
 As we come to a stop at the next station, I let go of the handle to adjust my bag.
 I am returning to the handle as wave of business men flood the train.
 It happens so quickly my hand reaching is stuck midair, visible among the sea of heads.
 There is not a centimeter of space between me and the surrounding passengers.
 As the train jerks along the track, we remain an unwavering mass of sardines.
 A few stops later, we fight against the current to stay on-board, as the swarm of businessmen rush to exit the train.